maxnyla/Pawsome/README.md

 In the center is a jumbotron that includes an 'About Me' section which is accessed through a modal window.
 Within the modal popup is a link to the booking section and also a link to the Services section.
 I like the fact that the site has many sections interlinked from different places, as I feel that it makes it more accessible.
-There is also a form to submit a request to receive the newsletter.

 - Services page:
 The simple and responsive layout is achieved by using a grid system with different areas for a list of the